Mrs. Janaki Geetha Yasanayake

 College Algebra (MA42)

 University of Peradeniya, Sri Lanka

 Teaching assistant - College of Engineering, University of Peradeniya, Sri lanka

 Engineering Mathematics Instructor - Chaya Engineering, Phoenix, AZ

 HSE/GED Mathematics and Science Instructor - Rio Salado Community College, Tempe, AZ.

 I was born in Sri Lanka, a beautiful tropical island in Indian ocean.
-After completing my bachelor's degree, I joined the academic staff in the same university, as a teaching assistant with the intention of further pursuing graduate studies in engineering.
+After graduating with my bachelor's degree in mechanical engineering, I joined the academic staff in the same university, as a teaching assistant with the intention of further pursuing graduate studies in engineering.
 When I was about to accept a full scholarship to a university in Germany to enroll in a masters degree in energy technology, my life offered me a different destination: I got married to my husband who was pursuing his graduate studies at the Arizona State University and came to USA in 1993.
 It took me a while to embrace the beauty in the Arizona desert, as I was used to wake up to the lush green tropical surroundings every morning.
 Meeting new friends and birth of my sons helped me to fill up my lost connections to Sri Lanka life, to some extent.

 Following my passion for teaching, I earned a master's degree in secondary mathematics education at Arizona State University and joined the Westwood high school in 2016.